Nervosys/Botnix/botnix/doc/manual/configuration/x-windows.chapter.md

-AMD provides a proprietary driver for its graphics cards that is not enabled by default because it's not Free Software, is often broken in nixpkgs and as of this writing doesn't offer more features or performance.
+AMD provides a proprietary driver for its graphics cards that is not enabled by default because it's not Free Software, is often broken in botpkgs and as of this writing doesn't offer more features or performance.
 If you still want to use it anyway, you need to explicitly
 set: